EvaMaeRey/ggdims/README.md

 variable is to be communicated via a visual channel.
 However this individual-variable-to-individual-visual-channel specification framework does not lend itself easily to the world of dimension reduction and the visualization that accompanies it.
-The one-var-to-one-aesthetic usual requirement means that if may not feel obvious how to extend ggplot2 for dimensionality reduction.
-So even though using ggplot2 under-the-hood is common in the dim-red space, it feel like there may be less consistency across APIs, which could make getting quickly acquainted with a lot of techniques or doing comparative work more challenging that it needs to be. `ggdims` explores a new `dims()` and `dims_expand()` utility that might help with greater consistency across dim-red APIs and also with
+The usual one-var-to-one-aesthetic requirement means that it may not feel obvious how to extend ggplot2 for dimensionality reduction, which deal with characterizing *many* variables.
+So even though using ggplot2 under-the-hood is common in the dim-red space, it feel like there may be less consistency across dim-red APIs, which could make getting quickly acquainted with a lot of techniques or doing comparative work more challenging that it needs to be. `ggdims` explores a new `dims()` and `dims_expand()` utility that might help with greater consistency across dim-red APIs and also with